...or at least some forms of visual IVR are, and if it’s anything, it’s a stop-gap technology.

 - reduced telephony cost once the agent is connected through the app by using VoIP vs. the traditional Public-Switched Telephone Network

 “Visual IVR” taken more broadly actually includes this use case: the addition of a rich visual interaction channel to an otherwise purely acoustic conversation once connected to an agent.
 The ability to co-browse, let the agent see what you are seeing, let them guide you in the mobile app or on the website, annotate on your screen, push documents to you, etc. NOW we’re talking.
-This is what a modern contact centre solution should look like.
+This is what a modern contact center solution should look like.
 But that has nothing to do with “IVR”.

 When we’re dealing with mobile apps, we don’t need special-purpose frameworks for “Visual IVR”.
 We can simply design a mobile app that has options that work similar to what an IVR does: prequalify a caller right before a handover to an agent.
 That handover, however, shouldn’t happen on a phone call.
 That’s how we have been doing it for the last 100+ years.

 Smartphones can do so much more.
 Let’s start leveraging their capabilities, and educating the consumers on what’s possible.
 Part of that education is: stop calling businesses.
-Start your journey with a (well-designed) app or website that integrates with the contact centre.
+Start your journey with a (well-designed) app or website that integrates with the contact center.

 Here is a nice video that drives this message home.